ZenWave360/zenwave-sdk/plugins/java-to-jdl/README.md

+> ZenWave360 Helps You Create Software Easy to Understand

 # Java 2 JDL Reverse Engineering

 If starting with legacy project, you can reverse engineer JDL from Java entity classes.
 JPA and MongoDB are supported.